"Summer was our best season." - Harper Lee (To Kill a Mockingbird)

 Inserts (U.K., 1975)

-Sorry about the lack of audio in the clip above, but I couldn't find any other decent excerpts of Inserts on the Web.
-Kind of appropriate, though, since the movie is set in the era of Hollywood's transition from silent to sound, the early 1930s.
-And because it's an X-rated picture about the porn industry, the only other people archiving clips of it online today are the money-shot people themselves.
-So admire the silk gowns, the vintage film camera and lighting equipment, the casual drinking and drug-taking and nudity, and imagine the pithy dialogue between Richard Dreyfuss (as Boy Wonder, the director, famous in the silent era but now reduced to shootng porn to make a living), Bob Hoskins (his slimeball producer Bic Mac), Jessica Harper (Big Mac's guileless girlfriend, Cathy Cake), Veronica Cartwright (actress with syringe, Harlene) and Stephen Davies (Rex, the callow stickman).
+Set in the era of Hollywood's transition from silent to sound in the early 1930s, Inserts is an X-rated picture about the porn industry.
+Appropriately, there's a lot to ogle: the silk gowns, the vintage film camera and lighting equipment, the casual drinking and drug-taking and nudity.
+The dialogue is pithy, too, and the actors don't disappoint.
+Richard Dreyfuss is Boy Wonder, a director famous in the silent era but now reduced to shooting porn to make a living; Bob Hoskins is his slimeball producer, Bic Mac; Jessica Harper is Big Mac's guileless girlfriend, Cathy Cake; Veronica Cartwright is Harlene, an actress with a drug problem; and Stephen Davies is Rex, the callow stickman.
 Though limited by a single, cheap-looking set, the movie has a certain perverse rhythm of its own; it chugs along in fits and starts on the strength of the performances.
 It's also interesting to see what Dreyfuss was up to in 1975 besides Jaws.
 Apart from a trailer, there are no extras on the Twilight Time Blu-ray, but you can listen to the score free of dialogue as an optional isolated audio track.
-Again, appropriate.

 The Hound of the Baskervilles (U.K., 1959)